rokbenko/ai-playground/google-tutorials/2-Vertex_AI_Gemini_Pro_API_starter/README.md

 1. Signing in to Google Cloud Platform
 2. Creating our first project
 3. Enabling the Vertex AI API
-4. Setting up Application Default Credentials using IAM, which includes
+4. Setting up Application Default Credentials using IAM, which includes:
     - Creating a service account
     - Generating a JSON key
 5. Setting the JSON key as an environment variable